MoNo258/Exchange_Rates_Board-project/README.md

 ## General stuff

+1. Create accounts for FIXER API and XTB API.
+2. You need to create Firebase account and then project for web app that must be connected to this one (use Firebase tutorials).
-1. Create file `secret.js` with keys and details for APIs
+3. Create file `secret.js` with details for APIs and Firebase.
     * create file: `development/js/services/secret.js`.
 Structure should be as follows:
 ```JavaScript
 //API FIXER key